panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### PositionTooLarge
-SFPM: maximum token amounts for a position exceed 128 bits
+SFPM: The maximum token deltas (excluding swaps) for a position exceed (2^127 - 5) at some valid price

 ```solidity